You know how, when you stare up at the stars, you feel all small and insignificant?

-For two months each winter, the North Slave is traversed by the planet’s longest ice road – a 600-kilometre frozen highway rolling across lakes and tundra clear to the Nunavut border.
+For two months each winter, the North Slave region is home to the planet’s longest ice road – a 600-kilometre frozen highway rolling across lakes and tundra clear to the Nunavut border.
 Though designed for mining transport trucks, this private road also carries hunters, photographers and adventurers.
 If you tackle it, you'll need guts, gas, and Arctic-grade cold weather gear.

 The Northwest Territories was once home to an array of hard-rock gold mines, some of the first oil wells in Canada, and a uranium mine that fuelled the Manhattan Project.
 Now the territory produces something even richer.
 Canada’s first diamonds were discovered here in the 1990s.
 Thanks to these deposits, the country is now the world’s third-largest diamond producer.